-You need to ask questions about claims management:
+Ask questions about claims management:

-- How does your insurer manage claims? - · Are all lines serviced by one Canadian provider under "one roof" or by multiple insurers in various countries? - Does your insurance provider utilize best practices to manage their claims volume? - What is the cycle time of claims? - Are older claims increasing in proportion? - Is the legal spend being managed appropriately? - Some municipalities have large deductibles can your insurance provider assist with implementing a best practices environment in your municipality? - In some municipalities the cost of claims below the deductible is the largest expenditure of the insurance program.
+- How does your insurer manage claims? - Are all primary lines serviced by one Canadian provider under "one roof" or by multiple insurers in various countries? - Does your insurance provider utilize best practices to manage their claims volume? - What is the cycle time of claims? - Are older claims increasing in proportion? - Is the legal spend being managed appropriately? - Some municipalities have large deductibles can your insurance provider assist with implementing a best practice environment in your municipality? - In some municipalities the cost of claims below the deductible is the largest expenditure of the insurance program.
 Is the cost of consulting services covered by the premium or does your insurance provider charge additional fees?

-Municipalities have long tail claims; managing claims properly will reduce municipal expenses.
+Municipalities have long tail claims - managing claims properly will reduce municipal expenses.

-You need to ask questions about risk management:
+Ask questions about risk management:

-- · What risk management services does your insurer provide? - Do they utilize a tailored approach or are the risk management services generic and not industry/geographically specific? - · Can their staff perform a road review, MMS review, inspect a toboggan hill or trail? - Does your insurance company provide you with the tools to mitigate risks (GPS systems monitoring compliance with MMS)? - Is the cost of the risk management services covered by the premium or does your insurance provider charge additional fees?
+- What risk management services does your insurer provide? - Do they utilize a tailored approach or are the risk management services generic and not industry/geographically specific? - Can their staff perform a road review, MMS review, inspect a toboggan hill, playground equipment or trail? - Does your insurance company provide you with the tools to mitigate risks? - Is the cost of the risk management services covered by the premium or does your insurance provider charge additional fees?